marriagav/hello-world/README.md

 - A python program that uses machine learning (KNN algorythm) to recommend movies

 # A note about language
-Some of tese programs are in spanish, since it is my native language.
+Some of these programs are in spanish, since it is my native language.